All Episodes

 There's just too many people named Michael in New York.

-But he's at large he was never convicted and this was all done under seal so that nobody knows about it.
+And this was all done under seal so that nobody knows about it.

-Well how did it come up?
+Well, how did it come up?

-I understand it was a holiday party in December of twenty fifteen when you got the original recording and this had happened some time ago.
+I understand it was a holiday party in December of 2015 when you got the original recording.

-It's a sixteen minute video this guy as an attorney speaking so openly about the guilt of a of a teacher and a client about such a horrific and evil crime is it was breathtaking in and of itself but he admitted pretty much everything and I guess the more shocking part of it is this guy is walking the streets of New York today apparently a holiday party a little over a year ago and then so we began the process of doing what we do.
+This guy, as an attorney, speaking so openly about the guilt of a teacher and a client about such a horrific and evil crime is breathtaking in and of itself, but he admitted pretty much everything.

-It sometimes it takes us forever to track these people down.
+Sometimes it takes us forever to track these people down.

-We we we cr he said he ran for city counsel this this rapist who's at large and who by the way the teachers union he also says this guy he says we n we always protect the teacher it's never about the child.
+He said he ran for city council, this rapist who's at large, and who, by the way, the teachers' union, he also says this guy, he says, we always protect the teacher.

-So he's laughing while he's describing how broken the system is and these guys are never held accountable in his life.
+So he's laughing while he's describing how broken the system is.

 They're sort of drunk with power.

-They don't they don't ever defend the child.
+They don't ever defend the child.

-But anyway so th this happens over a year ago and then about about seven or eight months later, this just a f just this past year, we we went we met up with this guy again under under an assumed name, under a cover and he repeats the exact same story.
+And then about seven or eight months later, just this past year, we met up with this guy again under an assumed name, under a cover.

-I called this guy Mitchell Rubenstein for official comment.
+I called this guy, Mitchell Rubenstein, for official comment.

 It's sick.